s-block/monzo-mcp/docs/wiki/Troubleshooting.md

 MCP results intentionally omit raw metadata, bank details, precise merchant locations, provider extras, and other fields that are not required for common assistant tasks.
-Use the lower-level Python client in trusted application code if a supported provider field is genuinely needed.
+Use the lower-level `aiomonzo` client in trusted application code if a supported provider field is genuinely needed.